-The driver will have to push the pedal substantially further to achieve the same amount of contact to slow the car as the drum walls expand away from the brake shoes.
+The driver must push the pedal substantially further to achieve the same amount of contact to slow the car as the drum walls expand away from the brake shoes.
 This will reverse when the brake drum slows down, although it's best to avoid extended braking when traveling downhill.
-Avoiding extending braking is a recommendation that applies to both drum and disc brakes.
-The brake drum's design isn't particularly problematic, but it may take longer to service or replace than a normal disc brake.
+Avoiding extending braking is a recommendation for both drum and disc brakes.
+The brake drum's design is relatively simple but may take longer to service or replace than a regular disc brake.

-- Water can become trapped inside the drum and get stuck in between the brake shoes and drum walls which reduces friction and braking ability.
+Water can become trapped inside the drum and get stuck between the brake shoes and drum walls, reducing friction and braking ability.

 Here are some helpful hints for keeping your vehicle's drum brakes in good working order:

 The faster you drive, the quicker your brakes wear out.
-If you feel vibrations, shaking, or noises when braking, you should visit a brake system repair workshop or reach out to NuBrakes to get an inspection.
+If you feel vibrations, shaking, or noises when braking, you should visit a brake system repair workshop or contact NuBrakes for an inspection.

-Monitor your vehicle's brake fluid and make sure you replace it every 30,000 miles or two years using the manufacturer's recommended fluid.
+Monitor your vehicle's brake fluid and replace it every 30,000 miles or two years using the manufacturer's recommended fluid.

 Braking systems are important to your safety on the road.
-Having your brake drums regularly inspected by reputable mechanics, such as those at NuBrakes will help give you peace of mind.
+Regularly inspecting your brake drums by reputable mechanics, such as those at NuBrakes, will help give you peace of mind.